gvwilson/thirdbit/src/fiction/iffy/index.md

 The seconds ticked by.
 Three, two, one:
-Wales yanked the shop door open and sprinted for the short blue bus rolling toward them.
+Wales yanked the shop door open and sprinted for the short blue bus rolling by.
 Iffy followed,
-squinting against the daylight as Wales leaped onto the bus's running board and forced its door open with his shoulder.
+squinting against the daylight as Wales leaped onto the bus's running board, forced its door open with his shoulder, and slid his toolbox inside.

 "Come on!"
 He reached back to grab her hand and hauled her in.